-The recipe for these asian vegetable cigars was accidental.
-I was saving the mixture from a failed attempt at making vegan and gluten free dumplings.
-I think I got a little too ambitious with trying to make them gluten free.
-I will attempt it again though using different flour.
+The recipe for these Asian vegetable cigars was accidental.
+I was saving the mixture from a failed attempt at making vegan and gluten-free dumplings.
+Looking back, I think I got a little too ambitious with trying to make them gluten-free.
+I will attempt it again though using a different flour.

 So by mistake, this recipe was born.
-I was really happy with the way that they turned out and they are so easy and quick to make!
+I was delighted with the way that they turned out, and they are so easy and quick to make!
 Especially when you can put all the vegetables through a food processor.
 Here is a photo version of how I was rolling them.
-It’s super easy and really no skill is required.
+It’s super easy, and little skill is required.

 - 1 small onion, grated

 - 1 cup cabbage, grated